IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/21.04/README.md

 ## Troubleshooting

-If PVC are not getting created using the `sat-netapp-file` storage classes, complete the following troubleshooting steps.
+If PVCs are not getting created using the `sat-netapp-file` storage classes, complete the following troubleshooting steps.
 - Review your input parameters and verify the `managementLIF`, `dataLIF`, `svm`, `username`, `password`.
 - Gather the logs from  `trident-kubectl-nas` pod.
   ```